 If you use the cash method, check the box labeled "Cash."
+Complete Schedule F, Parts I and II.
 Generally, report income in the year in which you actually or constructively received it and deduct expenses in the year you paid them.
-Complete Parts I and II of Schedule F.
+However, if the payment of an expenditure creates an asset having a useful life that extends substantially beyond the close of the year, it may not be deductible or may be deductible only in part for the year of the payment.
+See Pub.
+225.

 If you use the accrual method, check the box labeled "Accrual."
+Complete Schedule F, Parts II, III, and line 11.
 Generally, report income in the year in which you earned it and deduct expenses in the year you incurred them, even if you did not pay them in that year.
-Complete Parts II, III, and line 11 of Schedule F.

-Other rules apply that determine the timing of deductions based on economic performance.
+Accrual basis taxpayers are put on a cash basis for deducting business expenses owed to a related cash-basis taxpayer.
+Other rules determine the timing of deductions based on economic performance.
 See Pub.
-538 for details.
+538.